CHollingworth/Lampray/docs/customization.md

-# Configuration
+# Customizing Lampray

-> Learn how to configure your Lampray installation by setting custom paths, fonts, colors, and more.
+> Learn how to set custom paths, fonts, colors, and more for your Lampray installation.

 ## Directory structure